martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

 ## On startup and shutdown

-Before a vnode backend is shutdown, a special object should be stored where the value is a Shutdown GUID.
-When a vnode backend, the object should be read, and if present shoudl then be deleted.
+- Before a vnode backend is shutdown, a special object should be stored where the value is a Shutdown GUID.
+When a vnode backend, the object should be read, and if present should then be deleted.

-When the `aae_controller` is started it is passed the IsEmpty status of the vnode backend as well as the shutdown GUID.
+- When the `aae_controller` is started it is passed the IsEmpty status of the vnode backend as well as the shutdown GUID.
 The `aae_keystore` should likewise have the Shutdown GUID on shutdown (and erased it on startup), and on startup an confirm that the IsEmpty status and Shutdown GUIDs match between the vnode and the `parallel` keystore.

-If there is no match on startup, then it cannot be consumed that the two stores are consistent, and the next rebuild time should be set into the past.  this should then prompt a rebuild.
+- If there is no match on startup, then it cannot be consumed that the two stores are consistent, and the next rebuild time should be set into the past.  this should then prompt a rebuild.
 Until the rebuild is complete, the `aae_controller` should continue on a best endeavours basis, assuming that the data in the `aae_treecache` and `aae_keystore` is good enough until the rebuild completes.

 ## On rebuild

+- Rebuilds are not prompted by the `aae_controller`, they require an external actor to prompt them.

+- The `aae_controller` trackes the next rebuild time, the time when it should be next rebuild.
+This is based on adding a rebuild schedule (a fixed time between rebuilds and a random variable time to reduce the chances of rebuild synchronisation across vnodes) to the last rebuild time.
+The last rebuild time is persisted to be preserved across restarts.

+- The next rebuild time is reset to the past on startup if a failure to shutdown cleanly either the vnode or the aae service is detected through the Shutdown GUID.

+- The vnode should check the next rebuild time after startup of the `aae_controller`, and schedule a callback to prompt the rebuild at that time.

+- When the rebuild time is reached, the vnode should prompt the rebuild of the store via the `aae_controller`

+    - the prompt should pass in a SplitObjFun which can extract/calculate the IndexN and version vector for a Riak object in the store.

+    - the prompt should first flush all batched updates to the `aae_keystore`, and trigger the `aae_keystore` to enter the `loading` state.

+    - in the `loading` state a separate backend for the keystore is started.
+All updates received from that point are added in batches to the main keystore as normal, but also queued up for the new keystore.

+    - a fold objects function and a finish function is returned in response to the prompt request.

+        - the fold fun will load all passed objects in batches as object_specs (by extracting out the vector clock etc) into the new load store of the `aae_keystore`.

+        - the finish fun will prompt the worker running the fold to prompt the keystore to complete the load.
+This will involve, loading all the queued object specs (of updates received since the fold was started) into the store, deleting the old key store, and making the newly rebuilt key store the master.

+    - the vnode process takes these fold functions, and starts an object fold using the functions (if snapshot fold is supported in the backend, then via a riak_core_node_worker so as not to avoid multiple parallel folds).

+    - the vnode should also request a callback from the worker when the work is completed, to prompt it to prompt the `aae_controller` to now rebuild the tree caches.

+- If the `aae_keystore` is in `native` mode, none of the above happens, as the store is the store, and so there is no need for a rebuild.

+- the `aae_controller` should be prompted to rebuild_trees, and for this IndexNs (the list of IndexNs the vnode currently manages), PreflistFun (a fun to calculate the IndexN from a {B, K} pair - required only in `native` mode), and a WorkerFun (a node/vnode worker to tun the next fold) is passed.

+    - the `aae_controller` should inform the `aae_treecaches` to start loading, this requires them to queue new updates as well as making the changes in the cache.

+    - A fold is then run over the key store (or the vnode store in the case of `native` backends), using the WorkerFun.

+    - the fold should incrementally build a separate TicTac tree for each IndexN.

+    - when the fold is complete, the trees are sent to the `aae_treecache` processes for loading.
+Loading discards the previous tree, takes the new tree, and loads all the changes which have been queued since the point the snapshot for the fold to build the trees was taken.

+- This completes the rebuild process.
+It is important that the folds in the rebuild process use snapshots which are co-ordinated with the formation of the load queues - so that the deltas being applied to the load queues takes the system to a consistent point.

+- If there is a shutdown during a rebuild process, all the partially built elements are discarded, and the rebuild will be due again at startup.

+- Scheduling of rebuilds is not ventrally managed (so the locks required to reduce concurrency in the existing AAe process are discarded).
+There is instead a combination of some random factor added to the schedule time, plus the use of the core_node_worker_pool - which prevents more than one M folds being on a node concurrently (where M is the size of the pool, normally 1).

+## Secondary Uses

+- A proof of concept on coverage folds showed that there were some interesting operations that could be managed more safely and efficiently than Map Reduce, using folds over the heads of objects, using a `core_node_worker_pool` and a backend which stores heads separate to objects.
+In introducing an AEE store where the `aae_keystore` can store additional metadata, perhaps including the whole object head - there exists the potential to bring these features to all backends.

+- Another possibility is the efficient handling of `HEAD` not `GET` requests (for example where only version vector is required).
+This is only supported in the leveled backend at present, in other backends it can be supported by still reading the object, and just stripping to the head to avoid the network overhead.
+It may be possible for a `riak_kv_vnode` with a bitcask backend to handle `HEAD` requests in this way, unless co-ordination between backend and AAE store is confirmed (because of matching Shutdown GUIDs at startup or a rebuild since startup).
+In this case the `HEAD` request could instead be handled by the AAE store, avoiding the actula object read.